mikaelpatel/Cosa/README.md

 Socker::Device with support for both connection-less and connection-oriented communication.
 DS3231 device driver and example sketches.
 Driver for the PCF8574/PCF8574A Remote 8-bit I/O expander for I2C-bus with interrupt.
 Support for 20x4 LCD.
+2013-07 Introducing an abstract LCD::Device class and refactoring LCD device drivers.
+Benchmarking and optimizing LCD device drivers.